Alone: The Home Recordings of Rivers Cuomo

 Alone: The Home Recordings of Rivers Cuomo is a compilation album by American musician and Weezer frontman Rivers Cuomo.
-It was released on December 18, 2007 by Geffen Records.
+It was released on December 18, 2007, by Geffen Records.
 It is available as a digital release, CD release and 12" vinyl (released on January 8, 2008).
 The album features home demos that Cuomo has recorded from 1992–2007.

 Alone: The Home Recordings of Rivers Cuomo leaked online on December 12, 2007.

 When released, it opened with sales of 14,000, and debuted at #163 on the US Billboard 200.
 The album also topped the Billboard Top Heatseekers chart.
 The album had sold 43,000 copies as of December 2008.
-It was followed by Alone II: The Home Recordings of Rivers Cuomo (2008) and Alone III: The Pinkerton Years (2011).
+It was followed by Alone II: The Home Recordings of Rivers Cuomo (2008) and Alone III: The Pinkerton Years (2011), and in 2020 Cuomo would begin releasing nearly every Weezer demo under the Alone name on his website for purchase.